FREQUENTLY ASKED QUESTIONS

 There is no water source at the location, or anywhere near by that is city provided, so owners will bring water for the pups.
 We endeavour to have water available since the pups can get tired and thirsty playing for extended periods.

-The area we meet in has 68th Ave running along it and this means there is some traffic.
-Fortunately people who bring their pups are always conscious of where the pups are playing and have no concerns about calling back a pup they see running towards the avenue.
+The area we meet in has 68th Ave running along it, and this means there is some traffic.
+Fortunately, people who bring their pups are usually watching where the pups are playing and have no concerns about calling back a pup they see running towards the avenue.

-There are the occasional spats that happen as pups determine rank in the pack.
-Fortunately this has been limited to a lot of growling and a few snaps but no real fights.
+There are occasional spats that happen as pups determine rank in the pack.
+Fortunately, this has been limited to a lot of growling and a few snaps, but no real fights.
 When there is an event where two pups need to determine who’s the boss, there are people who are not afraid to step in if needed.
-This is all part of the pack setting it’s hierarchy and after a few growls its back to business, goofing off.
-This is a pack where some of the dogs have known each other for over three years so very seldom is there any kind of aggressive behaviour.
-That said, there are a couple of goof balls who think they are the fun police and will bark when things get to active.
+This is all part of the pack setting its hierarchy, and after a few growls, it’s back to business, goofing off.
+This is a pack where some of the dogs have known each other for over four years, so very seldom is there any kind of aggressive behaviour.
+That said, there are a couple of goofballs who think they are the fun police and will bark when things get too active.

 Guess who has the treats!